influxdata/docs-v2/content/v2.0/collect-data/scraper-metrics-endpoint.md

 ---
-title: Scrape data using the /metrics endpoint
+title: Create a scraper
 weight: 102
-seotitle: Scrape data using the /metrics endpoint
+seotitle: Create a scraper
 description: >
-  Use the InfluxDB UI to configure a scraper with a /metrics endpoint for collecting metrics from InfluxDB instances or third-party systems.
+  Use the InfluxDB UI to configure a scraper for collecting metrics from InfluxDB instances or third-party systems.
 menu:
   v2_0:
-    name: Scrape data using the /metrics endpoint
+    name: Create a scraper
     parent: Collect data
 ---

 An InfluxDB scraper collects data from specified targets at regular intervals and then writes the scraped data to a bucket.
-Scrapers can capture hardware and OS metrics from third-party systems or even from InfluxDB instances.
-In InfluxDB 2.0, the metrics are scraped from
-`/metrics` HTTP endpoints, in the [Prometheus data format](https://prometheus.io/docs/instrumenting/exposition_formats/), which is supported by InfluxDB.
+Scrapers can collect data from available data sources as long as the data is in the [Prometheus data format](https://prometheus.io/docs/instrumenting/exposition_formats/), which is supported by InfluxDB.

 To quickly create a scraper in InfluxDB 2.0, you can use the InfluxDB 2.0 user interface (UI) to specify the target URL and the bucket to store the data.
-The scraped data is collected in the [Prometheus data format](https://prometheus.io/docs/instrumenting/exposition_formats/) and then transformed to match the InfluxDB data structure in the buckets.
+The scraped data is collected in the Prometheus data format and then transformed to match the InfluxDB data structure in the buckets.

-## Use the InfluxDB UI to configure a scraper for data collection
+## Use the InfluxDB UI to create a scraper

-Follow the steps below to configure an InfluxDB scraper that uses an `/metrics` HTTP endpoint for collecting metrics and loading the scraped data into a bucket.
+Follow the steps below to configure an InfluxDB scraper.
+The steps below use the InfluxDB `/metrics` HTTP endpoint as an example.
+This endpoint provides InfluxDB-specific metrics in the Prometheus data format.

 1. Open a web browser to access the InfluxDB 2.0 user interface ([localhost:9999](http://localhost:9999)).
 The **Getting started with InfluxDB 2.0** screen appears.